 Make the cassava mixture

-Step 3: Combine grated cassava, glutinous rice flour, and the rest of the condensed milk and coconut milk in a large mixing bowl.
+Step 3: In a large mixing bowl, add the grated cassava root, glutinous rice flour, and the remaining condensed milk and coconut milk.

-Step 4: Mix the ingredients until well combined.
+Step 4: Stir the mixture until everything is well combined.

 Bake

-Step 5: Pour the cassava mixture into the pan and spread it evenly.
+Step 5: Pour the cassava mixture into the pan or baking dish and spread it out evenly.

-Step 6: Bake for 30 minutes until the top has firmed up.
+Step 6: Bake for 30 minutes, or until the top sets and firms up.

-Step 7: Take it out from the oven and pour the custard on top.
-Tilt the dish to spread it evenly.
+Step 7: Remove the dish from the oven and pour the custard over the top.
+Tilt the dish back and forth to spread the custard evenly.

-Step 8: Bake for another 25 to 30 minutes until the custard is set.
+Step 8: Return it to the oven and bake for another 25 to 30 minutes, or until the custard is set.

-Broil on low for 3 to 5 minutes until slightly browned around the edges; watch it closely, so it doesn't burn.
-Allow it cool in the pan.
+Broil on low for 3 to 5 minutes, just until the edges are slightly browned.
+Keep a close eye on it to prevent burning.
+Let it cool in the pan.

-Step 9: If you wish to take it out of the pan, run a knife around the edges and use the parchment paper to pull it out.
-Cut them into squares.
+Step 9: If you want to remove it from the pan, run a knife around the edges and use the parchment paper to lift it out.
+Then, cut it into squares.

-Cassava Cake can be served warm, chilled, or at room temperature.
+Cassava Cake can be enjoyed warm, chilled, or at room temperature.

 Recipe FAQs

-Cassava is also known as yuca, manioc, or mandioca.
-Like sweet potato, yam, and taro, it is a starchy tubular root that is naturally gluten-free.
-It is sold fresh or frozen in Asian and Latin American supermarkets and some well-stocked grocery stores.
+Cassava, also known as yuca, manioc, or mandioca, is a starchy root similar to sweet potatoes, yams, and taro.
+It's naturally gluten-free and you can find it fresh or frozen in Asian and Latin American supermarkets, as well as in many well-stocked grocery stores.

-Cassava cake should be soft and slightly chewy, similar to Palitaw (Sweet Rice Cakes).
-Adding a small amount of glutinous rice flour makes the cake lighter and softer.
+Cassava cake should be soft and slightly chewy, much like Palitaw (Sweet Rice Cakes).
+To make the cake lighter and softer, just add a little glutinous rice flour.
 For more flavor and texture, you can add macapuno or tender coconut strips.

-In Filipino cuisine, cassava is primarily used in sweet preparations like Pichi-Pichi or Bilo-Bilo.
-It can simply be boiled, cooked with coconut milk, or made into cassava chips.
-Tapioca starch made from cassava pulp is the same ingredient in tapioca pearls used in Taho (Silken Tofu with Sago and Syrup) or Buko Pandan Salad.
+In Filipino cuisine, cassava is mainly used for sweet dishes like Pichi-Pichi or Bilo-Bilo.
+You can boil it, cook it with coconut milk, or turn it into cassava chips.
+The tapioca starch extracted from cassava is also what's used to make the tapioca pearls found in desserts like Taho or Buko Pandan Salad.

-You can skip the glutinous flour, but the texture will be slightly different.
+You can choose to leave out the glutinous flour, though it will change the texture a bit.
 Adding glutinous flour makes the cake lighter, softer, and somewhat chewy.

-- Nilupak: A mixture of mashed boiled cassava, condensed milk, and butter, often garnished with grated coconut or cheese.
+- Nilupak: Mashed boiled cassava mixed with condensed milk and butter, topped with grated coconut or cheese.

 - Pichi-Pichi: Steamed cassava cakes with lye wayer, coated with grated coconut or cheese.